 Why You Need to Know What Good Samaritan Laws Are

 Some people feel nervous about seeking medical attention because they don’t want the police to get involved.
 In response to this fear, 40 states and Washington, D.C. have passed “Good Samaritan” laws.
-These laws offer protection for low-level drug offenses.
+These laws offer protection for low-level drug offenses and prevent the risk of legal repercussions if you call 911 to save a person’s life from an overdose.

 Seeking Treatment After a Drug Overdose